Dr Victoria Wang

 - Brands on the Darknet (PI) & The Real Cost of Application Fraud (CoI).
 Funder: Crowe Clark Whitehill LLP. £10,000

-- An IPSOS/Mori-led project – Understanding the UK Cyber Skills Labour Market 2.0.
+- One of the four members of the panel of academic experts of an IPSOS/Mori-led project – Understanding the UK Cyber Skills Labour Market 2.0.
 Funder: DCMS, UK Government.
-A member of the panel of academic experts.
-This panel includes David Crozier, Head of Strategic Partnerships & Engagement at CSIT, Queen’s University Belfast, Professor Andrew Martin, Professor of Systems Security at the University of Oxford, and Professor Mark Button and Dr Victoria Wang from the ICJS at the University of Portsmouth.
+The other three members are David Crozier, Head of Strategic Partnerships & Engagement at CSIT, Queen’s University Belfast; Professor Andrew Martin, Professor of Systems Security, University of Oxford; and Professor Mark Button, ICJS, University of Portsmouth.

 Victoria's future research interests include: developing her Phatic Technology Theory for applications in marginalised urban societies, and developing cybersecurity solutions for critical infrastructure.

 Her current research ranges over cyber/information security, surveillance studies, social theory, technological developments and online research methods.
 In collaboration with Crowe Clark Whitehill LLP and Professor Mark Button, she developed the Cyber Vulnerability Scorecard to facilitate organisations’ assessment of their cyber vulnerabilities and identification of the steps necessary to strengthen their cybersecurity.